 - I built a model that convinced me if we could get another 6-8 months down the road, we’d be fine and could raise our Series B. Which turned out to be true.
 Later, when the time was right, we got 3 top VC offers for our Series B in just one week.

 - I stopped taking a salary.
 This wasn’t brilliant in some ways, but I did take equity instead.
-I ended up making almost 10x on this equity, so in the end, all was well and it was a great investment I guess.
-It was sort of a dumb idea with hindsight, for reasons I discussed here.
+I ended up making almost 10x on this equity, so in the end, all was well and it was a great investment, I guess.
+It was sort of a dumb idea in hindsight, for reasons I discussed here.
 And while it helped a little, it didn’t help that much.
 But I guess it bought us another 2 months or something like that.

 - And I had several honest conversations, over time, with my VC (Tae Hea Nahm of Storm Ventures).
 And he got his partners, over some fair and reasonable concerns, to give us another $500k.
 And that made the company.

-Everything else, for funding, in the end didn’t really matter.
+Everything else, for funding, in the end, didn’t really matter.
 The first $2m?
 Great, but we had multiple offers.
 Whatever.
 The $6m in Series B?
 Again, 3 offers in 2 weeks.
 Great, and truly, deeply, muchly appreciated — but not really a big event given that it was pretty easy to get and low stress.
 But that $500k gap between Series A excitement and the results necessary for Series B — that was the most critical $500k I’ve ever gotten.
 Otherwise, we would have died.

 - Make sure your VC partner has juice at his or her firm.
 A gap round isn’t always going to be easy to get through the partnership.
 If your VC doesn’t have much juice in his firm, it may be that much harder to get gap help.

 - Always, always, be transparent in SaaS.
 After all — it’s predictable.
 Make sure your investors never get a surprise in SaaS, because there’s no reason for one.
 They’ll see the Gap coming early, too.
-Gives them time they need.
+Give them the time they need.
 Because in Venture Capital, it turns out Getting the First Check is Easy.
 The Second Check is much harder in many cases.
 And if it’s a Gap or Bridge check and you aren’t just 100% killing it — oy.
 Give plenty of foreshadowing.
 There should be no big surprises in SaaS from a core business metrics perspective, at least.

 - And pick a VC you Trust.
 I know this is hard sometimes to figure out for sure on the front end, but do your diligence.
 If you guys do trust each other, it’s a huge difference.
 Every early-stage VC check is not only a company/market risk — it’s a huge people risk.
 If your VC knows you are good, and doing everything possible to succeed, and trusts you, and you are in a decent market with decent results — your odds of getting the Gap Funding goes way up.

-And another way to solve these issues are of course, at least in theory and assuming you don’t spend it, is to just raise a few extra bucks whenever your raise anything.
+And another way to solve these issues are of course, at least in theory and assuming you don’t spend it, is to just raise a few extra bucks whenever you raise anything.
 Mark Suster has a classic post on that here.

 >> Anyhow, go enjoy your Party Round.
 Your funding announcement on TechCrunch.
 And all that.